Semiconcave functions in Alexandrov's geometry: Introduction

 Many proofs are omitted, I include only those which necessary for a continuous story and some easy ones.
 The proof of the existence of quasigeodesics is included in appendix~\ref{constr-qg} (otherwise it would never be published).

 I did not bother with rewriting basics of Alexandrov's geometry but I did change notation, so it does not fit exactly in any introduction.

 I tried to make it possible to read starting from any place.
-As a result the dependence of statements is not linear, some results in the very beginning depend on those in the very end and vice versa (but there should not be any cycle).
+As a result the dependence of statements is not linear, some results in the very beginning depend on those in the very end and the other way around (but there should not be any cycle).

-Here is a list of available introductions to Alexandrov's geometry: \begin{enumerate}[$\diamond$] \item \cite{BGP} and its extension \cite{perelman:spaces2} is the first introduction to Alexandrov's geometry.
+Here is a list of available introductions to Alexandrov's geometry: \begin{enumerate}[$\diamond$] \item The original paper \cite{BGP} by Burago, Gromov and Perelman and its extension \cite{perelman:spaces2} by Perelman is the first introduction to Alexandrov's geometry.
 I use it as the main reference.

-Some parts of it are not easy to read.
-In the English translation of \cite{BGP} there were invented some militaristic terms, which no one ever used, mainly \emph{burst point} should be \emph{strained point} and \emph{explosion} should be \emph{collection of strainers}.